upenn-libraries/blacklight_solrplugins/README.md

 Blacklight.

 This contains:
-- modifications to Blacklight to handle cross-reference facet fields
+- modifications to Blacklight to handle the custom facet payloads from solrplugins
-- stock controllers/views for facet browsing showing cross-references
+- stock controllers/views for facet browsing showing cross-references and for title browsing

 ## Solr Schema